PaulRBerg/prb-math/README.md

 60.18-decimal fixed-point numbers.
 The name stems from the fact that there can be up to 59/60 digits in the integer part and up to 18 decimals in the fractional part.
 The numbers are bound by the minimum and the maximum values permitted by the Solidity types int256 and uint256.

-- [x] Designed for Solidity >=0.8.0
+- Designed for Solidity >=0.8.0
-- [x] Offers advanced math functions like logarithms, exponentials, powers and square roots
+- Operates with signed and unsigned denary fixed-point numbers, with 18 trailing decimals
-- [x] Operates with signed and unsigned denary fixed-point numbers, with 18 trailing decimals
+- Offers advanced math functions like logarithms, exponentials, powers and square roots
-- [x] Bakes in overflow-safe multiplication and division
+- Gas efficient, but still user-friendly
-- [x] Gas efficient, but still user-friendly
+- Bakes in overflow-safe multiplication and division
-- [x] Well-documented via NatSpec comments
+- Well-documented via NatSpec comments
-- [x] Thoroughly tested with Hardhat and Waffle
+- Thoroughly tested with Hardhat and Waffle

 I created this because I wanted a fixed-point math library that is at the same time practical, intuitive and efficient.
 I looked at